 What’s New?
 Farm Building!

 Our staff are hard at work on building projects for both of our farms.
-At the Bladensburg farm, we have completed some essential water line installation, ground preparation and placed a new container on the site for a secondary kitchen and food prep area.
-We are currently constructing the roof between the tool shed/kitchen shed complex.
-We’ve also created temporary kitchen setup using our new trailer and tent space for the Summer Youth Program Students.
+At the Bladensburg farm, we have completed some essential water line installation, construction of the flooring and roof between the tool shed/kitchen shed complex (“Barn”) and construction of a new hoophouse for this winter season.
 All this, and creating more beds for healthy food growing at the farm.

 To view a gallery of photos, click here.